Record levels of 'forever chemicals' found in wildlife near New Mexico base, hunters warned

 Matthew Monjaras, who leads the nonprofit group Impact Outdoors, has been hunting duck and other big game for more than two decades.
 He is teaching his sons to do the same and is working with veterans and school kids to expand access to the outdoors and improve wildlife habitat through restoration projects.

-While the potential for exposure through eating waterfowl is a concern, he said it is no more of an issue than eating store-bought meat, catfish or even oryx.
+While the potential for exposure through eating migratory waterfowl is a concern even for hunters like himself who didn’t frequent the lake, Monjaras said it is no more of an issue than eating store-bought meat, catfish or even oryx.
 It is the reality of the food chain, he said.

 “We’re a product of our environment,” he said.